Sabrinas Organizing

 Conclusion

-As busy working parents, we don't always have time for self-care or keeping track of our goals, so delegating some tasks to kids who need to learn the value of planning and remembering things will help them and moms and dads.
-They will feel more in control of what they can do with their day and be able to deal with planning in the future.
+As busy working parents, we don't always have time for self-care or keeping track of our goals, so delegating some tasks to kids who need to learn the value of planning and remembering things will help them and their parents.
+They will feel more in control of what they can do with their day and be able to plan for the future.
 It will also give parents more time to plan and set goals for themselves.
 It's a win-win.

 Do you have any tips that you want to share when buying a planner or a wall-mount family calendar?
 Please leave a comment below.
 I would love to hear your thoughts.

-Check out my virtual organizing service if you need help creating your planner.
-We can meet via Zoom or phone to discuss your situation and determine what time management strategy works best for you.
+Check out my virtual organizing service if you need help creating your personal planner.
+We can meet via Zoom or phone to discuss your situation and determine the best time management strategy for you.

 Two Calendar a Working Parent Needs to Stay Organized